ACC 101 Accounting I

 5. Maintain records for property, plant, and equipment accounts.

-1. Calculate costs of plant assets.
+1. Calculate the costs of plant assets.

 6. Prepare entries for various liability accounts, including the accruals for estimated liabilities.

-1. Identify and describe known current liabilities.
+1. Describe known current liabilities.

 2. Explain how to account for contingent liabilities.